PierreT12/FusionCalacuatorCpp/README.md

 I've put more of my time into this project rather than my C# one.
 So please look at this one if you want to see a good repesentation of my work!

-Also please I apologize in advance if I make some common mistakes in C++.
 I'm self taught as of right now, but I will be taking a class in Spring 2021!

 # SQLite Database
 The database I made was too large to be uploaded to Github in its SQLite form.